The full moment problem on subsets of probabilities and point configurations: Realizability of Radon measures in terms of correlation functions

 where $g^{(0)}\in\RR$ and $g^{(j)}\in\C_c^\infty(\RR^{dj})$, $j=1,\ldots, N$ with $N\in\NN$.
 W.l.o.g. each $g^{(j)}$ can be assumed to be a symmetric function of its $j$ variables in $\RR^d$.
 These symmetric coefficients are uniquely determined by $P$.
 One may introduce the following mapping which associates to a sequence of coefficients $(g^{(j)})_{j=0}^N$ the corresponding polynomial $P$.
-For convenience, we denote by $\F_f(\C_c^\infty(\RR^{d}))$ the collection of all sequences $G=(g^{(j)})_{j=0}^\infty$ where $g^{(j)}\in\C_c^\infty(\RR^{dj})$ is a symmetric function of its $j$ variables in $\RR^d$ and $g^{(j)}\neq 0$ only for finitely many $j$'s.
+For convenience, we denote by $\F_f(\C_c^\infty)$ the collection of all sequences $G=(g^{(j)})_{j=0}^\infty$ where $g^{(j)}\in\C_c^\infty(\RR^{dj})$ is a symmetric function of its $j$ variables in $\RR^d$ and $g^{(j)}\neq 0$ only for finitely many $j$'s.

-\begin{definition}[$K-$transform] \ \\ For any $G=(g^{(j)})_{j=0}^\infty\in\F_f(\C_c^\infty(\RR^{d}))$, we define the $K-$transform of $G$ as the function $KG$ on $\mathscr{D}'(\RR^d)$ given by
+\begin{definition}[$K-$transform] \ \\ For any $G=(g^{(j)})_{j=0}^\infty\in\F_f(\C_c^\infty)$, we define the $K-$transform of $G$ as the function $KG$ on $\mathscr{D}'(\RR^d)$ given by

 \end{definition} The $K-$transform is well defined, because only finite many summands are different from 0. {One can give a more direct description of the $K-$transform whenever $\eta=\sum_{i\in I}\delta_{x_i}\in\ddot\Gamma$ (see Section \ref{subsecpoint}).
-Then by using \eqref{reprPointProcess}, we have that
+Indeed, by using \eqref{reprPointProcess}, we have that

 If $\eta\in\Gamma$ then one can also use the representation of $\Gamma$ as subsets given in \eqref{fin-simpconf-set} to obtain the following representation